-Communities for Children Facilitating Partners
+Communities for Children Facilitating Partners (CfC FPs)

-CfC FPs take an early intervention approach that supports families to improve the way they relate to each other; improve parenting skills; and to ensure the health and wellbeing of children.
+CfC FPs take an early intervention approach that supports families to improve the way they relate to each other; improve parenting skills; and ensure the health and wellbeing of children.

 Who will benefit?